The COVID-19 Infodemic: Twitter versus Facebook: Infodemic prevalence

 \subsection{YouTube Infodemic content}

-Thus far, we examined the prevalence of links to low-credibility sources.
+Thus far, we examined the prevalence of links to low-credibility web page sources.
 However, a significant portion of the links shared on Twitter and Facebook point to YouTube videos, which can also carry COVID-19 misinformation.
 Previous work has shown that bad actors utilize YouTube in this manner for their campaigns~\cite{wilson2020cross}.
-Specifically, anti-scientific narratives on YouTube about vaccines, Idiopathic Pulmonary Fibrosis, and the COVID-19 pandemic have been documented~\cite{Donzelli_vaccine_2018,Goobie_idiopathic_2019,Dutta_YTcovid_2020}.
+Specifically, anti-scientific narratives on YouTube about vaccines, Idiopathic Pulmonary Fibrosis, and the COVID-19 pandemic have been documented~\cite{donzelli2018misinformation,Goobie_idiopathic_2019,Dutta_YTcovid_2020,knuutila2020covid}.

-To measure the prevalence of Infodemic content from YouTube, we consider the unavailability of videos as an indicator of suspicious content, as explained in the Methods section.
+To measure the prevalence of Infodemic content introduced from YouTube, we consider the unavailability (deletion or private status) of videos as an indicator of suspicious content, as explained in the Methods section.
 Fig.~\ref{fig:rank_corr_yt} compares the prevalence rankings on Twitter and Facebook for unavailable videos ranked within the top 500 on both platforms.
-These videos are linked between 6 and 980 times on Twitter and 39 and 64,257 times on Facebook.
-While we cannot rigorously measure rank correlation due to the exclusion of low-prevalence videos, we do not observe a correlation in the cross-platform popularity of suspicious content from a qualitative inspection of the figure.
-A caveat to this analysis is that the same low-credibility content can be found within many videos, each having a unique video ID.
+These videos are linked between 6 and 980 times on Twitter and between 39 and 64,257 times on Facebook.
+While we cannot apply standard rank correlation measures due to the exclusion of low-prevalence videos, we do not observe a correlation in the cross-platform popularity of suspicious content from a qualitative inspection of the figure.
+A caveat to this analysis is that the same video content (sometimes re-edited) can be recycled within many video uploads, each having a unique video ID.
 Some of these videos are promptly removed while others are not.
-Therefore, the lack of correlation could be driven by YouTube's efforts to remove Infodemic content in conjunction with attempts by uploaders to counter those efforts.
+Therefore, the lack of correlation could partly be driven by YouTube's efforts to remove Infodemic content in conjunction with attempts by uploaders to counter those efforts~\cite{knuutila2020covid}.